-Therapy chatbots are a boon for patients dealing with stress, especially since they are super easy to access.
+Additionally, therapy chatbots are a boon for patients dealing with stress.
+This is they are super easy to access.
 Therapy chatbots can prompt conversations and facilitate responses using the CBT framework.
 They encourage patients to talk about their emotions and thoughts, particularly those that are stress-inducing.
 The bots then make sense of these conversations and provide appropriate responses.

 You might also enjoy reading: Medical Chatbot: An Ultimate Guide On Medical Chatbot